appuio/techlab/labs/08_database.md

 ## Task: LAB8.1: Create a MySQL service

-For our Example in this Lab we use an OpenShift Template which will create a MySQL Database with an EmptyDir Data Storage.
-This Setup is only recommended for test environements since all the Data is lost if the MySQL Pod is restarted.
-In a later Lab we will show you how to create a persistent volume for the Databank, so that the data doesn't get lost if the pod restarts.
+In this lab we're going to use an OpenShift template which will create a MySQL database with ephemeral storage, meaning the database's data will not (yet) be persistent.
+This setup is therefore only recommended for test environments since all the data is lost if the MySQL pod is restarted.
+We are going to attach persistent storage to our database in a later lab.

 The MySQL Service can be created in the Web Console as well as the CLI